onetonfoot/Bonsai.jl/Notes.md

 end
 ```

-* Extract doc strings from structs

 * Need a way to correctly guess the content type of writes to generate open-api, perhaps provide a function that can be overrided.
-For example to support other stuff like DataFrames
+For example to support other stuff like DataFrames. `mime_type(::Type{T})`

 * Need to track writes of headers
 * Best to remove redoc and use swagger-ui, this will remove the NodsJS dep but will probably need to write a small react app